Lolfaceftw/Python-Simple-Group-Chat/README.md

 The project requires Python 3.6+ and the following libraries:

 - `rich`: For the beautiful and interactive client-side TUI.
-- `netifaces`: For robust network interface discovery on the server to ensure broadcast messages reach all subnets.
+- `netifaces`: For robust network interface discovery.
+- `scapy`: For LAN host discovery via ARP scans (requires admin privileges).
+- `python-nmap`: For OS detection scans (requires admin privileges and Nmap installation).
+- `requests`: Used for network-related utilities.

 ## Installation